Database right: Brazil

+Canada

+As with many other jurisdictions, "[t]here is no separate (or sui generis) statutory protection for databases in Canada."

 Japan

 In Japan, whether a database can be protected by copyright depend on whether the data collected meet threshold of protection in copyright law.
 For example, in year 2000, Tokyo District Court ruled that the original classification system of industries applied by database owner onto telephone number database is copyright protected.
-In year 2002, Tokyo District Court ruled the structure of a database of new built residental unit price and characteristics to be protected by copyright because of the way it selects the data and organize into system.
+In year 2002, Tokyo District Court ruled the structure of a database of new built residential unit price and characteristics to be protected by copyright because of the way it selects the data and organize into system.
 On the other hand, in year 2001, Tokyo District Court ruled that even when the database itself do not have sufficient creativity applied to make it protected by copyright, if one use the database created by database owner with efforts to compete against the database owner, it could still be considered an illegal behavior as it violated fair and free competition in the market.
 However, the use of such illegal behavior term to restrict use of non-copyright-protected works have reduced following a 2011 ruling by Intellectual Property High Court that require exceptional circumstances for its application, which the test have been applied in subsequent rulings.